cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/02/12 Posted summary of meeting on Piazza
 * 2018/02/15 Posted FAQ on piazza related to github technology abstract
 * 2018/02/26 Posted a FAQ on Piazza on docker
+* 2018/03/03/15 Posted a Note to Instructors for Latex compilation errors in tech paper